Create first-party audience segments

 - Create another segment targeting the "fashion" ad unit.

-- In the "Behavior" section of the second segment you created, select Key-values and audience and target the first segment you created.
+- Under "Behavior" for the second segment, select Key-values and audience and target the first segment.

 - Click Save.